 Now that you have a better idea if it’s possible for you to refinance, the next step is to figure out whether or not refinancing makes sense.
 Like any other financial decision, refinancing has advantages and disadvantages.
 We’ve laid them out below for your consideration:

 Pros of refinancing

-- You might save money: Often, homeowners will refinance when interest rates are low in order to save themselves money on their monthly mortgage payment.
+- You might save money: Homeowners often refinance when interest rates are low to save themselves money on their monthly mortgage payments.

-- You might have the ability to pay off your loan faster: If your income has grown since you last refinanced, it may make sense to refinance into a shorter loan term.
-Usually, those shorter-term loans come with lower interest rates and they allow you to pay off your biggest asset faster.
+- You might be able to pay off your loan faster: If your income has grown since you last refinanced, it may make sense to refinance into a shorter loan term.
+Usually, those shorter-term loans come with lower interest rates, allowing you to pay off your biggest asset faster.

 - You might be able to access the cash you need: If you have a big expense looming on the horizon, you may be able to leverage the equity in your home and do a cash-out refinance to access the funds.

 - You’ll likely have to pay closing costs: Every time you refinance, you will be expected to pay closing costs on the new loan.
 According to the Consumer Finance Protection Bureau (CFPB), closing costs typically amount to 2 %- 5% of your new loan balance.

 - You might restart the clock on your mortgage: If you take out a new loan with a longer loan term, you may spend a long time paying off your loan than you would have originally.

 - You’ll have to go through the loan application process repeatedly: lenders often offer a streamlined version of the loan application process for refinances.
 However, you will still have to hand in financial paperwork and have it reviewed by an underwriter.